 We said our damn non-hugging COVID goodbyes which are a sad substitute for the real thing, and left with some new friends.
 I can’t say I’m surprised at how amazing Nelson’s folks and sister are, knowing him and Monica.

-Back at the boat we immediately started making a list of people we knew in the area who had cabins, or people we knew who may know somebody in the area with a cabin, and also brainstormed some creative ideas to befriend locals with nice cabins as quickly as possible, as these dinner party invitations were really working out well for us.
+Back at the boat we immediately began compiling a list of people we knew in the area who had cabins, or people we knew who may know somebody in the area with a cabin, and also brainstormed some creative ideas to befriend locals with nice cabins as quickly as possible, as these dinner party invitations were really working out well for us.